ALL spoilers on this page are UNMARKED. This will give away what happens in the film.

 - The first time in the movie Elsa touches Anna is when Anna has been frozen solid after saving her, and Elsa believes her to be dead.

 - Even during the story's happy ending, Elsa STILL looks a bit nervous displaying her powers to the public, suggesting that it will take a while before she becomes fully comfortable using her powers in front of people.

 - Word of God says she suffers from anxiety and depression.
-Even with the happy ending, without modern psychiatry and medication, she's not out of the woods yet, which puts even more of a sad note to this nervousness.
+Even with the happy ending, without psychiatry and medication, she's not out of the woods yet, which puts even more of a sad note to this nervousness.

-"Do You Want To Build A Snowman."
+- "Do You Want To Build A Snowman?"

 Anna: We only have each other.
 It's just you and me.
 What are we gonna do?

-Even worse, Anna returns from the wake alone.
+- Even worse, it's heavily implied Elsa doesn't go to their parents' funeral because she's dealing with her Emotional Powers, and there's a very conspicuous empty space next to Anna.
 Imagine not only not being able to comfort your little sister after a funeral for your own parents, but not even being able to go.

 I know you're in there...

 They say "have courage", and I'm trying to.

 Just let me in...